EigenPro/EigenPro-tensorflow/README.md

 ```
 python run_expr.py --kernel=Laplace
 ```
+Note that we have only implemented the random Fourier feature for Gaussian kernel.

 ## Use the EigenPro iteration
 The EigenPro iteration can be called through a Keras Model.
 Please read this short [Keras tutorial](https://keras.io/getting-started/sequential-model-guide/)